The Women's Breakfast

 In addition to Dr Taylor's presentation and lively breakout group discussion, you will meet women currently studying at Wycliffe and hear more about their personal stories of calling as well as their journey of spiritual formation.

-Tickets are $15 for the in-person event, and online tickets are free.
-The deadline to register is October 24th, 2024.
+Tickets for the online event are free, and registration is required.
+The deadline to register is November 8, 2024.

 Consider donating to support bursaries for women studying at Wycliffe College!
 Tax receipts will be issued.